AaronBray/AaronBray.github.io/_posts/2025-09-10-SimpleCTF.md

-Testing the hash without the salt in hashcat using autodetect mode shows that all the -m hashtype options do not work Lets add the salt to the hash and see if that works
-We will need to add the salt to the end of hash -> passwordhash:salt
+Testing the hash without the salt in hashcat using autodetect mode shows that all the -m hashtype options do not work Lets add the salt to the hash and see if that works Adding the hash to the beggining is outputting errors We will need to add the salt to the end of hash -> passwordhash:salt

 >0c01f4468bd75d7a84c7eb73846e8d96:1dac0d92e9fa6bb2